choria-legacy/marionette-collective/website/deploy/middleware/activemq.md

 ActiveMQ's config is usually called activemq.xml, and is kept in ActiveMQ's configuration directory; other files it refers to will generally be looked for in that directory.
 Note that all of the settings relevant to MCollective are located inside activemq.xml's `<broker>` element.

 This document won't describe the complete format of the activemq.xml config file, and will sometimes use incomplete shorthand to describe elements of it.
-You should definitely refer to an example config file while reading, so you can see each element in context.
+You should definitely [refer to an example config file](#example-config-files) while reading, so you can see each element's full syntax in context.

 You can also read external documentation for a more complete understanding.

 > **Bug Warning:** In ActiveMQ 5.5, the first-level children of the `<broker>` element must be arranged in alphabetical order.
 There is no good reason for this behavior, and it was fixed in ActiveMQ 5.6.

-### Example Config Files

-We have several.

-* [Minimal config example][minimal_example] --- single broker, minimal authorization.
-* [Maximal config example][maximal_example] --- multi-broker with extensive authorization config.
-* [Template-based example][template_example] --- reduces configuration down to a handful of variables; shows how those few decisions ramify into many config edits.

 ### External ActiveMQ Documentation

-The Apache ActiveMQ documentation makes a good effort, but large parts of it are quite poor, it is badly organized, and there are many broken links.
-The Fuse documentation (a commercially supported release of ActiveMQ) is significantly better written and better organised, although it requires signing up for an email newsletter.
+The Apache ActiveMQ documentation makes a good effort, but it is often incomplete, badly organized, and confusing.
+The Fuse documentation (a commercially supported release of ActiveMQ) is significantly better written and better organized, although it requires signing up for an email newsletter.

 * [Apache ActiveMQ Documentation][apache_activemq_config_docs]
 * [Fuse Documentation](http://fusesource.com/documentation/fuse-message-broker-documentation/)